 Kenwick Vet sold Off Market internally with the help of Rob.

 Margaret River Vet is for Sale.
 Located in the heart of this Iconic region of the South West of WA 3 hours south from the capital city of Perth.
 Margaret …

 VETPATH PROPERTY – ASCOT The centrally located “Vetpath” Building and Land in Ascot is for lease or sale.
 This flexible and modular building layout and its location would be ideal …

-VIP Veterinary Centre is an established 1.5 – 2 vet small animal practice located in a family -centred Northern suburb of Perth.
-The Practice is currently registered with the Veterinary …
+VIP Veterinary Centre is an established 2 FT equivalent vet small animal practice located in a family-centred Northern suburb of Perth.
+The Practice is currently registered with the Veterinary Board …

 Caryn Vet Clinic is 1.5 Vet sized, 100% Small animal Practice located in Edgewater, an established northern suburb of Perth.
-The current owner bought the practice 18 months ago and, …
+The current owner bought the practice over 2 years ago …

 Paws & Claws Veterinary Hospital is 1.5 to 2 Vet size, 100% Small animal Practice located in the magnificent Perth Hills township of Mundaring.
 It was Established in 2001 by …

 I have learned a lot especially about the different services that are offered around and would recommend yours without hesitation.

 First communication – I actually had my initial call answered and spoke to a real person.
 Very easy to communicate with and a good listener.
 Listened with empathy & understanding as he came from a veterinary background and had owned & sold a veterinary practice.
 Explained the difference appraisal vs valuation

 Explained the sales process very clearly and the timeline involved